TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-3-Deployment/Day-1/Lesson-5.rst

 ~~~~~~~~~~~~~~~

 By the end of this lesson, you should have completed the following:

-* Identify the fitting tool chain for your project
+* Setup a basic tool chain for Github

 .. _s3-d1-l5-resources